Arc-Computer/CL-Bench/CONTINUAL_LEARNING_PLAN.md

 - **Token costs:** Use smaller seeds for development; reserve full runs (Claude/GPT) for nightly pipeline.

 ## 7. Next Steps (immediate)
-1. Kick off Phase A follow-on tasks (#9/#10); finalize repository abstraction design and snapshot CLI requirements.
-2. Design verifier API surface so Phase B can start as soon as Postgres endpoints exist.
-3. Align with Atlas team on SDK usage, secrets management, and telemetry expectations.
+1. Align with Atlas team to scope adapter orchestration & PLM hooks (Issue #14); build stub that emits adapter events into telemetry.
+2. Expand negative-case coverage from customer taxonomy (`Agent tasks - updated.csv`) to close Issue #13 and feed verifier regression tests + Atlas evaluation.
+3. Prepare Postgres-backed baseline reruns (Issue #12) using the new snapshot/reset tooling; document token/cost assumptions for customer share-outs and Issue #21 comparisons.
+4. Draft the Atlas uplift evaluation/checklist (Issue #21) so the hand-off bundle scope is clear ahead of integration completion.
-4. Schedule weekly sync with Federico’s team to share progress snapshots and gather failure mode data.
+5. Continue weekly sync with Federico’s team to surface telemetry progress and gather pending failure traces.

 ---
 _Document owner:_ **Jarrod Barnes**